News

 In summary, AI enriches CAPM by providing:

-1. Dynamic inputs: sentiment and textual indicators to adjust factors and betas in real time.
+- Dynamic inputs: Sentiment and textual indicators to adjust factors and betas in real time.

-2. Proprietary factors: machine learning can uncover nonlinear structures from big data as proprietary factors, avoiding the factor zoo problem.
-The error induced by LLMs needs to be controlled.
+- Proprietary factors: Machine learning can uncover nonlinear structures from big data as proprietary factors, avoiding the factor zoo problem.

 MVO and BLM Background

 MVO laid the foundation for modern portfolio management by formalizing the trade-off between risk and return.
-In this framework, an investor chooses portfolio weights to maximize expected return for a given risk level, or minimize risk for a given target return.
-The outcome is the efficient frontier—a curve of optimal portfolios in mean-variance space.
-The key equation at the core of this dual-objective optimization relies on risk aversion, asset weights, expected asset return, and the covariance between returns of assets.
-The optimized weights of an efficient portfolio depend on the covariance matrix of asset returns and a vector of expected returns.
-There are three key variables that decide the portfolio holding weights.
+The efficient frontier—a curve of optimal portfolios in mean-variance space—is the outcome of this dual-objective optimization.
+The key equation relies on risk aversion, asset weights, expected asset return, and the covariance between returns of assets.

-While elegant, applying MVO in practice is challenging because it is very sensitive to key variable estimations.
-Estimation errors in expected returns are pernicious: if one asset’s return is overestimated, the optimizer will tend to over-allocate to that asset.
-Classical approaches often use historical averages for expected returns and covariances, but financial returns are noisy and non-stationary, leading to unstable portfolios.
-Simple heuristics like equal-weighting often beat mean-variance optimized portfolios unless estimation is improved or constraints are imposed.
-This creates opportunities for AI intervention: AI can model complex risk structures and investor risk profiling.
+While elegant, applying MVO in practice is challenging due to its sensitivity to key variable estimations.
+Estimation errors in expected returns can lead to over-allocation to overestimated assets.
+Classical approaches use historical averages for expected returns and covariances, but financial returns are noisy and non-stationary, leading to unstable portfolios.
+AI can improve estimation and stabilize portfolios by modeling complex risk structures and investor risk profiling.

 The BLM is an early effort to parameterize expected returns and covariances.
-It assumes that equilibrium returns and market views on expected returns held by an investor agent are normally distributed.
-The posterior distribution of the portfolio returns (providing the views) is also Gaussian.
-This construct enables more meaningful and explainable use of AI in adjusting expected return estimations.
-AI can be used in robustness checks and forming robust methods in BLM's analysis framework.
-AI improves portfolio optimization by making better predictions about asset returns.
-AI can systematically generate views from data and calibrate their uncertainty.
-Previous studies have measured average sentiment and the opinion divergence of sentiment time series on a daily basis.
+It assumes that equilibrium returns and market views on expected returns are normally distributed.
+AI can be used in robustness checks and forming robust methods in BLM's analysis framework, improving portfolio optimization by making better predictions about asset returns.

 AI-Driven Portfolio Views